sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query.markdown

 ## Step 2: Implementing Your Custom Finder Method Using Dynamic Query [](id=step-2-implementing-your-custom-finder-method-using-dynamic-query)

-Your first step in implementing your custom finder method in your `-FinderImpl` class is to open a new Hibernate session.
-Since your `-FinderImpl` class extends `BasePersistenceImpl<Entity>`, and `BasePersistenceImpl<Entity>` contains a session factory object and an [openSession](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/service/persistence/impl/BasePersistenceImpl.html#openSession--) method, you can simply invoke the
+Your first step in implementing your custom finder method in your `*FinderImpl` class is to open a new Hibernate session.
+Since your `*FinderImpl` class extends `BasePersistenceImpl<Entity>`, and `BasePersistenceImpl<Entity>` contains a session factory object and an [openSession](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/service/persistence/impl/BasePersistenceImpl.html#openSession--) method, you can simply invoke the
-`openSession` method of your `-FinderImpl`'s parent class to open a new Hibernate session.
+`openSession` method of your `*FinderImpl`'s parent class to open a new Hibernate session.
 The basic structure of your finder method should look like
 this: